fabrizio-s/flowmon-conf/README.md

+(Configurations tested working with docker 26.0.1 and docker-compose version 2.26.1)

 docker-compose.yml that will set up Elastiflow, Elasticsearch and Kibana for monitoring network traffic.
 Netflow must be configured from the router to send data to Elastiflow AFTER all three containers are up and running.
 Make sure all firewall rules are configured so as to allow this traffic.
 If you want to check whether Elastiflow is correctly receiving data from the router, change the following environment variables in flow-collector.env (https://docs.elastiflow.com/docs/config_ref/common/output_monitor#ef_output_monitor_enable):

     EF_OUTPUT_MONITOR_ENABLE: 'true'